-Officials at English Heritage initially closed Stonehenge to the public this morning after discovering graffiti on one of the pillars.
+Officials at English Heritage closed Stonehenge to the public this morning after discovering graffiti on one of the pillars.
 The site is the best-known prehistoric monument in Europe, attracting thousands of visitors every year.

 It is believed that the image, depicting the cartoon character Fred Flintstone beneath the Union Flag, was drawn during Friday night by the street artist known as Banksy, although security cameras show no evidence of an intruder.